dsvi/archivarius/readme.md

     CXX=clang++-9 CC=clang-9 cmake ..

-If you prefer static build, with all the dependencies built into, use the `ARCHIVARIUS_STATIC_BUILD=ON` option.
+If you prefer a static build, with all the dependencies built into, use the `ARCHIVARIUS_STATIC_BUILD=ON` option.
 This way the resulting executable depends only on the linux kernel.

     CXX=clang++-9 CC=clang-9 cmake -DARCHIVARIUS_STATIC_BUILD=ON ..